Palestinians: Origins

-The origins of Palestinians are complex and diverse.
-The region was not originally Arab – its Arabization was a consequence of the gradual inclusion of Palestine within the rapidly expanding Islamic Caliphates established by Arabian tribes and their local allies.
-Like in other "Arabized" Arab nations, the Arab identity of Palestinians, largely based on linguistic and cultural affiliation, is independent of the existence of any actual Arabian origins.
+Historical records and later genetic studies indicate that the Palestinian people descend mostly from Ancient Levantines extending back to Bronze Age inhabitants of Levant.
+According to Palestinian historian Nazmi Al-Ju'beh like in other Arab nations, the Arab identity of Palestinians, largely based on linguistic and cultural affiliation, is independent of the existence of any actual Arabian origins.
+Palestinians are sometimes described as indigenous.
+In a human rights context, the word indigenous may have different definitions; the UN Commission on Human Rights uses several criteria to define this term.

 Palestine has undergone many demographic and religious upheavals throughout history.
 During the 2nd millennium BCE, it was inhabited by the Canaanites, Semitic-speaking peoples who practiced the Canaanite religion.
-The Israelites emerged later as a separate ethnic and religious community in the region.
-Jews eventually formed the majority of the population in Palestine during classical antiquity, however the Jewish population in Jerusalem and its surroundings in Judea never fully recovered as a result of the Jewish-Roman Wars.
-In the centuries that followed, the region experienced political and economic unrest, mass conversions to Christianity (and subsequent Christianization of the Roman Empire), and the religious persecution of minorities.
-The emigration of Jews and the immigration of Christians, as well as the conversion of pagans, Jews and Samaritans, contributed to a Christian majority forming in Late Roman and Byzantine Palestine.
-In the 7th century, the Arab Rashiduns conquered the Levant; they were later succeeded by other Arabic-speaking Muslim dynasties, including the Umayyads, Abbasids and the Fatimids.
+Most Palestinians share a strong genetic link to the ancient Canaanites.
+Israelites later emerged as an outgrowth of southern Canaanite civilization, with Jews and Israelite Samaritans eventually forming the majority of the population in Palestine during classical antiquity, However, the Jewish population in Jerusalem and its surroundings in Judea, and Samaritan population in Samaria, never fully recovered as a result of the Jewish-Roman Wars and Samaritan revolts respectively.

+In the centuries that followed, the region experienced political and economic unrest and the religious persecution of minorities.
+Mass conversions to Christianity (and the subsequent Christianization of the Roman Empire), along with the emigration of pagans, Jews and Samaritans, contributed to a Christian majority forming in Late Roman and Byzantine Palestine.

+In the 7th century, the Arab Rashiduns conquered the Levant; they were later succeeded by other Arab Muslim dynasties, including the Umayyads, Abbasids and the Fatimids.
 Over the following several centuries, the population of Palestine drastically decreased, from an estimated 1 million during the Roman and Byzantine periods to about 300,000 by the early Ottoman period.
-Over time, much of the existing population adopted Arab culture and language and converted to Islam.
+Over time, the existing population adopted Arab culture and language and much converted to Islam.
 The settlement of Arabs before and after the Muslim conquest is thought to have played a role in accelerating the Islamization process.
 Some scholars suggest that by the arrival of the Crusaders, Palestine was already overwhelmingly Muslim, while others claim that it was only after the Crusades that the Christians lost their majority, and that the process of mass Islamization took place much later, perhaps during the Mamluk period.

 For several centuries during the Ottoman period the population in Palestine declined and fluctuated between 150,000 and 250,000 inhabitants, and it was only in the 19th century that a rapid population growth began to occur.
-The migration of Egyptians and Algerians to Palestine during the first half of the 19th century, and the subsequent immigration of Algerians, Bosnians, and Circassians during the second half of the century, also contributed to this population growth.
+This growth was aided by the immigration of Egyptians (during the reigns of Muhammad Ali and Ibrahim Pasha) and Algerians (following the French conquest of Algeria) in the first half of the 19th century, and the subsequent immigration of Algerians, Bosniaks, and Circassians during the second half of the century.
+Between 1871 and 1945, around a dozen villages were established by immigrants.